Maboroshy/midi-scripter/README.md

 output ports.
 MIDI Scripter can act as a proxy to filter and transform and convert the input.

-MIDI Scripter included customizable GUI that provides messages logging, "ready to paste" port and message declarations and one line of code widgets for monitoring / controlling scripts.
+MIDI Scripter includes customizable GUI that provides messages logging, "ready to paste" port and message declarations and one line of code widgets for monitoring / controlling scripts.